vernjan/tech-notes/notes/software/docker.md

     - always run `apt-get update && apt-get ...` in a single command, otherwise `apt-get update` is skipped
 - if an upper directive is not in cache, then all the following commands are not taken from cache either
     - i.e. a new version of Docker base image (`foo:latest` with new SHA) will run `apt-get ...`
+    - i.e. order of commands matter - things that change often goes last, so we don't rebuild everything
+- each command is a separate layer, layers are additive so deleting something in a different command (layer) has no effect

 ## Multi-stage builds